ishine/tf2-ConvTasNet/docs/tensorflow.md

 It is important to understand TensorFlow as the ecosystem and Keras as a tool within that ecosystem.
 Although one can use lower level TensorFlow classes such as Tensor and Module, using the available Keras Model, Sequential, and Layer classes will cut down on development time of certain utility methods available to these classes which are not native to Tensor and Module.

-Engineers can leverage additional TensorFlow tools and modules to such as those available in [tf.math](https://www.tensorflow.org/api_docs/python/tf/math), [tf.linalg](https://www.tensorflow.org/api_docs/python/tf/linalg), [tf.signal](https://www.tensorflow.org/api_docs/python/tf/signal), [tf.nn](https://www.tensorflow.org/api_docs/python/tf/nn), and [TensorFlow Probability](https://www.tensorflow.org/probability) to create a NumPy-like development process while reducing dependency management issues.
+Engineers can leverage additional TensorFlow tools and modules such as those available in [tf.math](https://www.tensorflow.org/api_docs/python/tf/math), [tf.linalg](https://www.tensorflow.org/api_docs/python/tf/linalg), [tf.signal](https://www.tensorflow.org/api_docs/python/tf/signal), [tf.nn](https://www.tensorflow.org/api_docs/python/tf/nn), and [TensorFlow Probability](https://www.tensorflow.org/probability) to create a NumPy-like development process while reducing dependency management issues.

 > TensorFlow does make use of NumPy.
 It is recommended to allow the TensorFlow install to determine the NumPy version rather than actively management the NumPy install independently.
 If using Pandas or xarray in the same conda env or virtualenv, one should pin the Pandas version which does not cause NumPy versioning conflicts.